Special flight from the United Kingdom to Australia

 - complete a Howard Springs Quarantine questionnaireOpens external site in a new window to assist with your arrival and quarantine stay in Darwin,

-- complete the pre-travel health screen form online, and
+- complete the pre-travel health screen form online for each passenger travelling including children, and

 - have your temperature taken at the airport.